-Richard Brown is currently in his third year of a PhD program in chemistry at University of Maryland Baltimore County.
-His focus is on biologically relevant semiconductor nanomaterials.
+Richard Brown’s PhD research focuses is on biologically relevant semiconductor nanomaterials.
 Richard completed his bachelor’s degree in biochemistry from UMBC, while engaging in research involving organic synthesis of a novel proton transferring polymer in the lab of Dr. Paul Smith.
 He presented the preliminary results in a panel discussion at the midatlantic regional meeting of American Chemical Society, of which he is a member.

 In the summer of 2014, Richard attended the Gordon Conference for Colloidal Semiconductor and Nanocrystals where he presented a poster on his research with silicon-based photoluminescent nanoparticles.

 In addition to his scientific research, Richard enjoys mentoring young adults both in and outside of an academic setting.
 Recently, this involved the Youth-Works program that places Baltimore high school students for summer internships.
 He also spends time with young at-risk adults in his local community of Bel Air, MD.
 When not in the lab, Richard has a passion for outdoor activities like mountaineering, ice-climbing, cycling, running and competing in triathlons and other endurance races.

 1. Hudson-Smith, N. V., Clement, P. L., Brown, R. P., Krause, M. O., Pedersen, J. A., & Haynes, C. L. Research highlights: speciation and transformations of silver released from Ag NPs in three species.
 Environmental Science: Nano.
 2016, 3(6), 1236-1240.